Stefania Belmondo

-Stefania Belmondo (born 13 January 1969) is an Italian former cross-country skier, a two-time Olympic champion and four-time world champion in her career.
+Stefania Belmondo (affectionately known as the Tiny Tornado, born 13 January 1969) is an Italian former cross-country skier, a two-time Olympic champion and four-time world champion.

 Biography

 Debut

 Belmondo was born in Vinadio, in the province of Cuneo (Piedmont), the daughter of a housewife and an electric company employee.
 In her career she skied with the G.S.
 Forestale.

 She started to ski at the age of three in the Piedmontese mountains of her native city.
 She made her debut at the FIS Nordic World Ski Championships in 1987.
 The next season she joined the main national team of Italy, and then participated at the 1988 Winter Olympics, held in Calgary, Alberta, Canada.
 In 1989, she won a World Cup event for her first time, in Salt Lake City, and ended that season second overall.

 Early success, injury, return

 At the 1991 FIS Nordic World Ski Championships, she won a bronze medal in the 15 km trial, and a silver in the 4 × 5 km relay.
 The 1992 Winter Olympics in Albertville brought the first gold medal for Belmondo, in the 30 km specialty.
 At the 1993 FIS Nordic World Ski Championships, she won golds in the 5 km + 10 km combined pursuit and the 30 km, and a silver in the 4 × 5 km relay, before an injury to her right hallux required a surgery, and caused a 4-month absence from competition.